 In 2013 ACTED continued to help communities build the key resources to meet their needs, recover from shocks and build their resilience, responding to emergency shelter and food needs as a result of floods and helping communities to prepare and have adequate food stocks for winter.

 Insecurity presented challenges to humanitarian access and actions, with a stark escalation in security incidents in Afghanistan over 2013; but ACTED continued to work with over 2,500 communities, reaching almost 8.5% of the population.
 The NGO remains committed to positive development in Afghanistan through partnership, coordination and dialogue.

 Empowering communities to build sustainable livelihoods

-Women and youth empowerment and disaster risk reduction are cross-cutting issues which are integrated across all programme components.
+Women’s and youth empowerment and disaster risk reduction are cross-cutting issues which are integrated across all programme components.

 Partnership and coordination

-ACTED supports NGOs through ACBAR, which represents 110 humanitarian and development NGOs, the NSP Facilitating Partners’ Representative Group and Gender Working Group (chair) which represents 28 NSP partners, the Human Rights Research and Advocacy Consortium representing 15 national and international NGOs.
+ACTED supports NGOs through ACBAR, which represents 110 humanitarian and development NGOs, the NSP Facilitating Partners’ Representative Group and Gender Working Group (chair) which represents 28 NSP partners, and the Human Rights Research and Advocacy Consortium representing 15 national and international NGOs.
 ACTED is also on the Board of Directors for the Afghanistan Centre at Kabul University, Zardozi Markets for Afghan Artisan and OXUS Afghanistan, one of the main microfinance providers in Afghanistan.

 Description du fichier rattaché